S-K-Roy18/Portfolio/README.md

 ### 📊 CTM
 An all-in-one project management solution featuring task organization, team collaboration, progress monitoring, calender view for deadline reminder and real-time workflow management.

+### 💻 LivecodeX
+A real-time collaborative code editor with integrated video calling and chat, built with React, Clerk, and Stream.